Jobs, Education and Training Child Care Fee Assistance is commonly known as JET Child Care Fee Assistance.

 |Participating in a government funded rehabilitation program||Up to 26 weeks|

-If you already hold a qualification, further study at the same or lower level is restricted to courses that lead to occupations in high demand as listed on the Department of Employment’s Skills Shortage List Australia.
-Study may also include the Department of Immigration and Border Protection’s Adult Migrant English Program or the Department of Employment’s New Enterprise Incentive Scheme.
+If you already hold a qualification, or have reached your JET Child Care Fee Assistance funding limit at your current study level, further study at the same level is restricted to courses that lead to occupations in high demand as listed on the Department of Employment’s Skills Shortage List Australia.
+Study may also include the Department of Industry Adult Migrant English Program or the Department of Employment’s New Enterprise Incentive Scheme.
 You must provide proof of your enrolment in the course.

 Other benefits while receiving JET Child Care Fee Assistance